-A recall of Hyundai vehicles has been announced in the United States due to a potential fire hazard.
-According to Reuters, citing the National Highway Traffic Safety Administration (NHTSA), 51,587 vehicles sold in the American market are subject to the service campaign.
+In the US, a recall of Hyundai vehicles has been announced due to a potential fire hazard.
+According to Reuters, citing the National Highway Traffic Safety Administration (NHTSA), 51,587 vehicles sold in the American market are affected by the service campaign.

 The reason for the recall is a defect in the lighting system.
 Due to incorrect installation of the wiring harness, a short circuit in the lights is possible, which increases the likelihood of overheating and fire.
 The regulator notes that the problem is specifically related to the installation of electrical wiring, and not to the design of the cars themselves.